who-biz/blur-api-cpp/INSTRUCTIONS.md

 # Compiling and Running the BlurAPI Server

-**First, install dependencies:** `sudo apt install libjsoncpp-dev curl libboost-program-options-dev`
+**First, install dependencies:** `sudo apt install libjsoncpp-dev curl libboost-program-options-dev libmicrohttpd-dev libargtable2-dev`

 **Then, perform the following steps to compile and run the BlurAPI server:**